rspamd/rspamd/doc/markdown/modules/rbl.md

 If set to true, from/received RBL checks will ignore private IP address space.

+- default_exclude_local (true)

+If true, and local_exclude_ip_map has been set - exclude specified addresses/subnets from received/from RBL checks.

 Other parameters which can be set here are:

 - local_exclude_ip_map